balthazar-space/web-shell-api/WebApp API: Files.md

 ## Rationale
 - __Common use case:__ Many apps are viewers or editors for various file types.
 - __Security:__ Editors and viewers do not need and should not be given general access to user files or other information about the user, especially if they're hosted on third-party servers.
+- __Simplifying app development:__ Providing for file storage is often the hardest part of developing a web app.
+Integrating authorization and file storage APIs and providing the required complex user interface are beyond the scope of e.g. a simple painting web app and often beyond the means of its developer.

 __Note:__ The current specification assumes that the app that implements this API can view or edit a single file at a time, so that the shell can know which file is opened in the app's iframe.